pinder-org/pinder/faq.md

 ## Do I have to use the `pinder` loader?
 How can I write my own loader?

 No!
-The `PPIDataset` torch-geometric dataset serves as an example implementation of a loader.
+The `PinderDataset` torch dataset and `PPIDataset` torch-geometric dataset serve as example implementations of a loader.
 The dataset wraps the abstract `PinderLoader` class under the hood, which is the primary interface for loading `PinderSystem` objects and applying filters and/or transforms.

 While not required, it is recommended to use the `PinderLoader` class directly to implement your own loader.